b0b-io/rex/librex/design.md

 **Minimal Overhead**:

 - Logs at disabled levels have near-zero cost
-- Structured fields use lazy evaluation
+- Lazy evaluation of log arguments
-- Spans use RAII for automatic cleanup

-**Async-Aware**:

-- Spans automatically propagate through async boundaries
-- Works correctly with tokio runtime
+- No runtime overhead for disabled log levels

 **Sampling** (future):